-A 29-bed facility has accessible rooms, a dining room and scheduled recreational activities to create a comfortable atmosphere for assessment.
+Based on your needs your comprehensive evaluation may include residential services in a facility with accessible rooms, a dining hall and scheduled recreational activities to create a comfortable atmosphere.

 The four-week pain management comprehensive evaluation examines the relationship between tension and pain.
 Participants practice pain management through the use of assertiveness and relaxation skills that reduce stress while learning special exercises and lifting techniques to strengthen muscles and decrease the possibility of additional injury.

 The four-week brain injury comprehensive evaluation was developed in cooperation with the Head and Spinal Cord Injury (HASCI) Division of the S.C.
 Department of Disabilities and Special Needs, Roger C. Peace Rehabilitation Hospital in Greenville and the Brain Injury Association of South Carolina, which continue to contribute to the program.

 include Summer Institutes hosted by local VR offices across the state, and Summer Camps hosted by VR’s Comprehensive Evaluation Centers, that feature fun-filled career and post-secondary education exploration at no cost.